 A good daily routine of hygiene, meditation, proper food, and exercise is composed of several subroutines.
 If these are not established, we have to apply discipline constantly.
 It often becomes too many choices, so the mind doesn’t bother.
 It takes the easy way out.

-Microwave popcorn in front of the boob tube is a simpler choice than working out a meal plan.
+Microwave popcorn in front of the TV is a simpler choice than working out a meal plan.
 But simpler still is an established meal routine.

 Of course, a little flexibility is fine.
 Variety is healthy.
 But our ongoing routines can make a big difference in our health long term.